 Join us for First Fridays, a monthly recurring event for undergraduate and graduate Princeton alumni, graduate students, and parents.
 On the first Friday of each month, area alumni and their guests will meet to enjoy a prix fixe luncheon at the Nassau Club in downtown Princeton.
 As a special bonus for PA3, a Princeton University PhD candidate will present his/her work to the group in this informal setting.
 Topics vary monthly and are always interesting!
 Have a look at our impressive roster of previous luncheons.

-Specially priced at $25/person (or $30 if you choose not to pay PA3's annual dues), lunch includes three courses, a complementary soft drink and coffee/tea. [**Wine/beer offered a la carte - select Enhanced Lunch Ticket on the PayPal button below.
+Specially priced at $28/person (or $32 if you choose not to pay PA3's annual dues).
+Lunch includes an appetizer, entree, dessert and coffee/tea.
+Wine/beer offered a la carte - select Enhanced Lunch Ticket on the PayPal button below.

 Time: 12 noon - 2 pm

 Location: Nassau Club, 6 Mercer St, Princeton, NJ